legalthings/angular-pdfjs-viewer/README.md

 locations they may not be found.
 If so, you can configure these locations.

 You may disable using the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-This is useful if you want to add pdf.worker.js to your concatinated JavaScript file.
+This is useful if you want to add pdf.worker.js to your concatenated JavaScript file.
 However this will have a negative effect on the runtime performance.

+As part of your build process you might include all your library scripts within a concatenated Javascript file whilst excluding the pdf.worker.js file.
+Use setWorkerSrc() to point to the pdf.worker.js script.

     angular.module('app').config(function(pdfjsViewerConfigProvider) {
       pdfjsViewerConfigProvider.setWorkerSrc("/assets/pdf.js-viewer/pdf.worker.js");